jharwell/sierra/docs/src/tutorials/project/graphs_config.rst

   data across all runs within a single experiment (1 graph per experiment), *OR* created from each experimental run (multiple graphs per experiment).
-The former is generally used to generate graph deliverables, and the latter used as part of imagizing/generating videos; see :ref:`ln-sierra-usage-rendering` for more details.
+The former is generally used to generate graph deliverables, and the latter used as part of imagizing/generating videos; see :ref:`usage/rendering` for more details.

 - ``<project>/config/inter-graphs-line.yaml`` for inter-experiment line